thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 However, the irony and paradox central in the phrase "fuck your feelings" is that it invites you to be indignant about being emotional. 🤔

-I have to believe that the advice given is in the stoic tradition.
+Manson's advice is unmistakenly [stoicism](https://en.wikipedia.org/wiki/Stoicism).